reknih/UntisExp/README.md

 How to get it
 -------------------------------
-You can clone this repo or get it from NuGet.
+You can clone this repo and add it to your Solution or get it from NuGet (Soon).